sharondrinkwaard/nookswarehouse/README.md

 ### Products
 ---
 For now I am displaying example products and I used the same data for this as in the Boutique Ado walkthrough.
 So these are not real products.
+To display these products, I also used the models and views like in the walkthrough, because this is the quickest and easiest way to display the products for now.
+After submitting, I am going to delete all the products and implement the plug-in from VidaXL to start my dropshipping business.

 ## Left to Implement
 - As soon as I submit this project, I am going to start replacing the current products with real products.
 So that visitors can actually buy physical products.
 I am going to use a dropshipping plug-in from VidaXl WooCommerce for the inventory.